cedadev/checksit/docs/source/usage.rst

    cd ~/checksit
    source venv/bin/activate

-Then ``checksit`` can be run using the following
+Then ``checksit`` can be run using the following, as an example:

 .. code-block::

    checksit check /badc/ukcp18/data/land-cpm/uk/2.2km/rcp85/01/rss/day/latest/rss_rcp85_land-cpm_uk_2.2km_01_day_20671201-20681130.nc

-where ``/name/of/file`` is replaced with the path to and name of the file you wish to check.

-``checksit`` will then look at ``/name/of/file`` and attempt to find either a template file to compare against or a series of specs to match with, and then print out the results of the checks.
+``checksit`` will then look at the file given and attempt to find either a template file to compare against or a series of specs to match with, and then print out the results of the checks.

 Specify Template
 ----------------